RSDKModding/RSDK-Modding-Wiki/docs/Guides/RSDKv2/Decompilation/Building.md

     TODO

 ## Get the source code
-**DO NOT** download the source code ZIP archive from github, as they do not include the submodules required to build the decompilation, however this one does not use submodules, so you may disregard this warning, but still it is recommended not to download the ZIP archive.
+**DO NOT** download the source code ZIP archive from GitHub, as issues may occur while building with it.

 Instead, you will need to clone the repository using Git, which you can get [here](https://git-scm.com/downloads).